-2.01.
+- 2.01.
 Adoption.
-This ordinance is adopted by the Tribal Council through:

-- a.
-Resolution # 97-0115-01 which adopted the original ordinance; - b.
-Resolution # 99-0325-01 which re-codified and amended the ordinance; - c.
-Resolution # 00-1218-01 which further amended the ordinance; and
+This Ordinance is adopted by the Tribal Council through: - a.
+Resolution #97-0115-01 which adopted the original Ordinance; - b.
+Resolution #99-0325-01 which re-codified and amended the Ordinance;

-- d.
-Resolution # 02-0508-08 which repealed ordinance # 97-400-01 and replaced it with ordinance # 02-400-01. - e.
-Resolution # 05-0323-121 which deleted references to management contractors, and made numbering clarifications among other amendments. - f.
-Resolution #07-0912-494 which repealed Gaming Ordinance #02-400-01 and adopted Gaming Ordinance #07-400-01, amending the ordinance to clarify and define gaming and non-gaming activities arising out of the growth of the gaming enterprise effective upon receipt of approval by the National Indian Gaming Commission. - g.
-Resolution #10-1006-330, correcting technical deficiencies identified by the National Indian Gaming Commission among other amendments, renumbering the ordinance, and authorizing resubmission to the National Indian Gaming Commission. - h.
+- c.
+Resolution #00-1218-01 which further amended the Ordinance; and - d.
+Resolution #02-0508-08 which repealed Ordinance #97-400-01 and replaced it with Ordinance # 02-400-01. - e.
+Resolution #05-0323-121 which deleted references to management contracts, and made numbering clarifications among other amendments. - f.
+Resolution #07-0912-494 which repealed Gaming Ordinance #02-400-01 and adopted Gaming Ordinance #07-400-01, amending the Ordinance to clarify and define gaming and non-gaming activities arising out of the growth of the gaming enterprise effective upon receipt of approval by the National Indian Gaming Commission. - g.
+Resolution #10-1006-330, correcting technical deficiencies identified by the National Indian Gaming Commission among other amendments, renumbering the Ordinance, and authorizing resubmission to the National Indian Gaming Commission. - h.
 Resolution #11-0119-017, acknowledging receipt of approval of the National Indian Gaming Commission, repealing Ordinance #07-400-01 and replacing it with Ordinance #10-400-01, and providing that the Ordinance is effective as of January 20, 2011. - i.
-Resolution #12-0919-249, amending the Ordinance on an emergency basis to clarify and define the background investigation process of Gaming and Non-Gaming Employee licenses. - j.
-Resolution #12-1031-289, permanently adopting emergency amendments enacted on September 19, 2012. - 1.
-Resolution #14-0917-289, adopting amendments to lower the legal age for gaming patrons and Gaming Employees from twenty-one (21) to eighteen (18), bringing the Ordinance into compliance with NIGC Regulations and authorizing submission to the NIGC for approval. - 2.02.
-Amendment.
-This Ordinance may be amended from time to time in accordance with the procedures set forth in the in the Administrative Procedures Act Ordinance. - 2.03 Repeal.
-This Ordinance may be repealed in accordance with the procedures set forth in the administrative Procedures Act Ordinance. - 2.04.
-Severability.
-If any provision of this ordinance or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this ordinance which can be given effect without the invalid provision or application, and to this end the provisions of this Ordinance are severable.
+Resolution #12-0919-249, amending the Ordinance on an emergency basis to clarify and define the background investigation process of Gaming and Non-Gaming Employee Licenses. - j.
+Resolution #12-1031-289, permanently adopting emergency amendments enacted on September 19, 2012. - I. Resolution #14-0917-289, adopting amendments to lower the legal age for gaming patrons and Gaming Employees from twenty-one (21) to eighteen (18), bringing the Ordinance into compliance with NIGC Regulations and authorizing submission to the NIGC for approval. - m.
+Resolution #15-0211-030, permanently adopting amendments approved by the NIGC. - Resolution #17-1104-376, approving the submission to NIGC of the amended Ordinance to remove non-gaming activities, remove unnecessary definitions, correct definitions for uniformity, and remove sections better addressed in Tribal